 Plenty of adults want a movie-screen smile but shudder at the expense and discomfort of traditional braces.
 Because they require regular dental visits and in-person care, traditional orthodontics (like braces and Invisalign) come with higher prices and longer timelines.
-Fortunately, by delivering treatment directly to your doorstep, home teeth aligners can craft movie-star smiles with less time and money.
+Fortunately, by delivering treatment directly to your doorstep, home teeth aligners can craft movie-star smiles for less time and money.

-To help you sort them out, we’ve reviewed and ranked the six best at-home teeth straightening services for price-conscious adults in the UK.
+To help you sort them out, we’ve reviewed and ranked the five best at-home teeth straightening services for price-conscious adults in the UK.
 Read on as we outline the important details that set these clear aligner companies apart, discuss the pros and cons of at-home treatment, and help you find the right option for you (and your budget)!

 Best UK Home Clear Aligners (Ranked)